Seoul Biennale of architeCTure & Urbanism | 2017

 Nicosia City Project: Historical maps of the City courtesy of the Leventis Municipal Museum of Nicosia & the Bank of Cyprus Cultural Foundation Collection

 Curator: Melina Nicolaides

 THEMATIC Exhibition "NINE COMMONS" | DONUIMUN MUSEUM VILLAGE

-This venue showcases 40 projects that present various types of solutions that address urban issues, and which present solutions for urban problems through technology, policy, lifestyle, and design solutions.
-Within this venue is the Live Project 'Urban Foodshed' that seeks to provide a vision for alternative urban food systems based on the sustainable use of land, water, and energy.
-It also houses the Biennale's Restaurant and Water Café, where lectures and talks are organized through the duration of the event.
+This venue showcased 40 projects that addressed urban issues, and which presented solutions for urban problems through technology, policy, lifestyle, and design methods.
+Within this venue was the Live Project 'Urban Foodshed' that seeked to provide a vision for alternative urban food systems based on the sustainable use of land, water, and energy.
+It also housed the Biennale's Restaurant and Water Café, where lectures and talks are organized through the duration of the event.

 The EM/MENA Project at the Urban Foodshed | “Going Beyond Sustainable: water. soil. land. food.”

 The first iteration of ACTIVATE's research-based EM/MENA Project was also presented in the 'Urban Foodshed' section of the Thematic Exhibition.
 In this venue, this ongoing initiative focused on the extra-urban perspective of the escalating resource crises within the region of the Eastern Mediterranean, Middle East and North Africa.

 Many countries of this region considered to be a climate change ‘hotspot’, face ever-increasing combined pressures on the sustainable use of freshwater supply, on energy production, and of food resources in urban centers, just as in rural areas and farming communities.